yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

 outcome is almost always the same---it is
 [a disaster]({% pst 2015/jun/2015-06-15-software-outsourcing-survival-guide %}).

-{% quote All these reasons merely explain the consequences but never even touch the real problem %}
+{% quote All these reasons merely explain the consequences but never even touch the real problem. %}

 I'm talking about outsourcing, not offshore development.
 The difference is that in outsourcing, there are two companies involved: you the